MatthewDHarrison/WebProgramming/notes/class_outlines.md

 * How two computers talk to each other: basic networking
 * The Internet vs the World Wide Web

-# Thursday, September 7th: HTTP
+# Tuesday, January 23rd: HTTP
 * PSA on sexual harassment
 * Last class: the big ideas?
 * Recall telephone conversation example